-6.51.1 Applicability to language
+6.54.1 Applicability to language

+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.54 applies to Fortran since Fortran has a number of deleted and obsolescent features, plus items described below.

-Any use of deleted and obsolescent features, see 6.55 Deprecated Language Features ( Error!
-Reference source not found.), might produce semantic results not in accord with the modern programmer’s expectations.
+For use of deleted and obsolescent features, see 6.58 Deprecated Language Features, might produce semantic results not in accord with the modern programmer’s expectations.
 They might be beyond the knowledge of modern code reviewers.
+The same applies to processor-defined language extensions.

 Variables can be storage associated through the use of common and equivalence.
 Defining the value of one alters the value of the other.
 They might be of different types, in which case defining the value of one causes the value of the other to become undefined.